-The strategic Health and Safety Committee also receives the following reports as part of reactive monitoring:
+The strategic Health and Safety Group also receives the following reports as part of reactive monitoring:

-- Violence and aggression reduction update to monitor violence and aggression related incidents - Crime reduction update to monitor security related incidents - Claims update to monitor occurrence and type of claims received
+- Violence Reduction update to monitor violence and aggression related incidents - Crime Reduction and Security Management update to monitor security related incidents

+Claims update - to monitor occurrence and type of claims received

-Other reactive monitoring includes a verbal report detailing equipment (medical and non-medical) and vehicle incidents (non-RTC related) which is made monthly to the Trust Procurement Group by the Health and Safety Manager.
+Other reactive monitoring includes a verbal report detailing equipment (medical and non-medical) which is made monthly to the Trust Procurement Group by the Health and Safety Manager.
+The report identifies themes and trends.

-A report detailing Moving and Handling related information is submitted to the Moving Patients and Loads Group every 6 weeks by the Moving and Handling Lead.
+A report detailing Moving and Handling related incidents is submitted to the Moving Patients and Loads Group monthly by the Moving and Handling Lead.
+The report identifies themes and trends and also highlights specific incidents for discussion and learning.